How AskBaily works

 2. Baily scopes the real project

-3. One licensed LA builder calls
+3. One vetted contractor calls

 Why this is different from Angi, Thumbtack, and Houzz